atelier-saulx/selva/docs/set_query.md

 No operators exist for field of the _geo_ type.

 ### _set_ type

+Fields with _set_ type accept javascript array values where all entries correspond to the item type specified in the schema.

+TODO: or object with internal array-like operators

 ### _references_ type

+Only value accepted in the javascript arrays for _references_ type fields are id-format strings.

+TODO: or object with internal array-like operators

 ### _object_ type

+TODO: basically just recursion?

 ## Search